Today is the feast day of Saint William of Vercelli. Ora pro nobis.

 He assisted the king of Naples, to practice all the Christian virtues of a worthy sovereign, and the king in gratitude had a house of the Order built at Salerno opposite his palace, to have him near him more often.

 Saint William died of natural causes on June 25, 1142 at the Guglielmo monastery near Nusco, Italy, where he was buried.
 Church tradition holds that William predicted the date and time of his death, and went to meet his Maker with peace and joy.
 At the time of his death, he had not yet written a Rule for his religious to govern their affairs.
 His successor, fearing the dissolution of a community without constitutions, placed them under the Rule of Saint Benedict.
 The community, which continues to exist today, now belongs to the Benedictine congregation of Subiaco, and has a much venerated picture of our Lady of Constantinople, to which pilgrimages are frequently made by the faithful.
 While Benedictine monks generally wear black robes, the monks who reside at Monte Vergine today continue to wear the white robes of the Williamites in honor of this holy man.

-Photo: Statue in Saint Peter's in Rome, Location in Left Transept West (1)
+Photo: Crop of Statue in Saint Peter’s in Rome, Location in Left Transept West (1,7)